adiwg/mdEditor-doc/publish/how-to-publish.md

 > ![](/assets/NoteSmall.png) if you do not want these parent IDs to change,** do not** drag and drop these records in the publishing outline.

 ####

 ---

 #### **How the publishing outline works:**

 The publisher looks for the first identifier in a record that matches an existing one in mdEditor and then puts it under that record in the outline.
-If it doesn't find a matching identifier, it puts the record at the** root level**.
+If it doesn't find a matching identifier, it puts the record at the** **root level of the folder that you are uploading to.
+The root level being the uppermost folder of your organization.

 Items directly below the ScienceBase header will be published under the ScienceBase item identified in your settings as “Default Parent Identifier.”
 Items below the blue line will be published under the parent ID specified in the metadata.

 * For example, if the _Default Parent Identifier_ is your LCC Community, then projects at the _root level_ in the publishing outline will be added directly under your LCC Community.